 Many organizations use a combination of their own internal processes and external resources for quantitative measurement.
 Regardless, the more visibility you have into your network, the better you’ll be able to monitor this metric.
 Once you’ve monitored this successfully, you can benchmark your remediation time and compare it within your organization historically and to your peers.

 3. Do we have any outstanding high-risk findings open from our last audit or assessment?

-Whether your last audit or assessment was done in-house or by a third party, it will typically include a number of recommendations in regards to improving your organization’s cybersecurity posture.
+This is another great commonly used metric in the area of security.
+Whether your last cybersecurity audit or assessment was done in-house or by a third party, it will typically include a number of recommendations in regards to improving your organization’s cybersecurity posture.
 The recommendation from the audit committee is almost always to patch any high-risk findings immediately.
 If any of the high-risk audit findings have not yet been completed in the time frame recommended, your board members should absolutely know about them.